jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) is defined in section GB 43(5) (Reconstruction of Maori authority credit arrangements to obtain tax advantage) for the purposes of that section
   - **tax credit income** is defined in section MH 2 (Some definitions) for the purposes of subpart MH (FamilyBoost tax credits)
   - **tax credit quarter** is defined in section MH 2 (Some definitions) for the purposes of subpart MH (FamilyBoost tax credits)
+  - **tax credit year** is defined in section MK 1(5) (Tax credits for superannuation contributions) for the purposes of subpart MK (Tax credits for KiwiSaver schemes and complying superannuation funds)
   - **tax file number** means an identification number that the Commissioner has allocated to a person— (a) generally for the purposes of this Act; or
     (b) specifically for the purposes of RWT-exempt status under section RE 27 (RWT-exempt status)